 A lifelong fitness enthusiast and an advocate for the Livestrong Foundation, Sternberg is committed to the cause of health and wellness.
 His love for his two dogs — Sascha, a Poo-Chon and Layla, a Schnauzer — also drives his support of Austin Pets Alive!, a local nonprofit animal shelter.

 We chatted with Sternberg to find out more about his work and what drives him.

 CultureMap: What inspires you to do what you do?

-Edward Sternberg: For many years, I struggled reconciling my purpose with my job.
-Generating revenue is important in every business, but for me there's a lot of satisfaction to forging meaningful relationships and the strategy behind selling and buying real estate.
+Edward Sternberg: For many years, I struggled to reconcile my purpose with my job.
+Generating revenue is important in every business, but for me, there's a lot of satisfaction to forging meaningful relationships and the strategy behind selling and buying real estate.
 Everything that goes into a real estate transaction comes very naturally for me, and that's what inspires me to do more.
 Maybe it was my true calling.

 CM: What's one piece of advice you'd give to people looking for their dream home?

-ES: That depends how they define their dream.
-For some, it's more about practicality and for others it's all about leisure and luxury.
+ES: That depends on how they define their dream.
+For some, it's more about practicality and for others, it's all about leisure and luxury.
 Their dream home may be available, or it may require a custom-build.
-Consider your priorities — family, job, recreation, and goals — and what you want life to be like for the next 10-plus years, because where you live will ultimately impact how you live.
+Consider your priorities — family, job, recreation, and goals — and what you want life to be like for the next 10-plus years because where you live will ultimately impact how you live.

 CM: And advice to those who are selling?

 ES: It's certainly more than a yard sign and some internet photographs.
 We're talking about a major transaction, so you really need a solid plan and a solid partner.
 Selling your home requires careful analysis of data about your home and the market.
 Then you need to prepare, which may involve some repairs or first-class staging.
 You also need to plan for contingencies because the Austin market is very fluid.